-Michelle Barton King is a partner in the law firm of Boyd Richards Parker Colonnelli, with offices in Miami, Fort Lauderdale, Palm Beach, Tampa, Orlando and New York.
+Michelle Barton King is a partner in the law firm of Boyd Richards Parker Colonnelli, P.L., with offices in Miami, Fort Lauderdale, Palm Beach, Tampa, Orlando and New York.
 She was born in Manhattan, New York and raised in Miami, Florida.
 Michelle graduated from Miami Palmetto Senior High School before attending and graduating from University of Miami with a Bachelor’s Degree in Psychology before obtaining her Juris Doctorate from Nova Southeastern University Law School.

 Michelle concentrates her practice in the areas of complex insurance litigation, high value automobile accident defense, mass tort, premises liability, wrongful death, A&E claims as well as construction litigation, including but not limited to, construction non-payment disputes, construction lien, payment bond claims.
 Michelle has practiced in various settings, ranging from a boutique family law firm, to private practice, as well as working for one of the country’s largest minority owned law firms, right here in South Florida.

 • University of Miami (Bachelor Degree in Psychology with a Minor in Sociology, 1992)

 • Nova Southeastern University – Shepard Broad Law Center (J.D., 1998)

 • United States District Court – Southern District of Florida